Sardtok/datastructures/README.md

 language.
 For instance I will try to ensure Scala implementations are immutable to fit the functional paradigm, while a Java implementation will almost certainly be mutable.

+Although the object pool is not technically a data structure, but a design pattern, there aren't that many ways to efficiently implement object pools.
+As such, I've chosen to simply add it as a data structure, because it is very useful for saving on resources (both CPU time and memory).

 # License